TrademarkTrademark

 Workflow model.
 Scalr work as remote operations backend, same model as Terraform Cloud: hunts run remotely, state live in backend, terraform plan work unchanged from any engineer rock.
 Scalr also speak Atlantis-style PR grunts (/scalr plan, /scalr apply) for tribes who like PR-comment way, and both orders — apply-before-merge and merge-before-apply — work natively, including through PR grunts.
 Spacelift is stack- and GitOps-centric.
 Tribe coming from Terraform Cloud: Scalr is drop-in swap; Spacelift is re-platforming.

 Shell model.
-Scalr charge per hunt, no per-user shells, no concurrency limits: standard plan free up to 50 hunts per moon, paid usage is prepaid hunt packages with volume discounts and $0.99/hunt flex rate beyond them.
-No parallel-slot limits to provision for peak: bursty moons cost more, quiet moons cost less.
+Scalr charge per hunt, no per-user shells, no charge for concurrency: standard plan free up to 50 hunts per moon, paid usage is prepaid hunt packages with volume discounts and $0.99/hunt flex rate beyond them.
+No parallel-slot fees to provision for peak: bursty moons cost more, quiet moons cost less.
 Spacelift charge for concurrency no matter how much tribe actually hunt.

 Feature gates.
 Both platforms gate some features by tier; practical difference is WHERE gates sit.
-Scalr standard per-hunt plan — free up to 50 hunts per moon — include SAML SSO, custom RBAC roles built from 120+ small permissions, OPA policy enforcement, drift watching (free, and it no eat billable hunts), and unlimited users and concurrency.
+Scalr standard per-hunt plan — free up to 50 hunts per moon — include SAML SSO, custom RBAC roles built from 147 small permissions, OPA policy enforcement, drift watching (free, and it no eat billable hunts), unlimited users, and no charge for concurrency.
 On Spacelift, $399/month Starter tier include policy magic but cap users at 10, no drift watching (Starter+), no SAML SSO (Enterprise).
 Both platforms keep some powers for enterprise tiers — on Scalr that is audit logs, SCIM provisioning, customer-managed keys, and bring-own state storage — but governance features mid-size tribe need on day one sit on Scalr FREE tier and on Spacelift MOST EXPENSIVE one.

 Governance depth for Terraform.
 Both use OPA.
 Scalr judge policies before plan and after plan with three enforcement levels (advisory, soft-mandatory, hard-mandatory), and hunt rejected pre-plan no eat billable hunt.
 Cost-control rule look like this in Scalr: